 However, the most influential sculptor he discovered there was Andy Goldsworthy.
 Andy’s balanced land art became an obsession and this led Shaun to the shallows of the nearby reservoirs of the Peak District where he would sit in the water balancing as many as 6 or 7 large rocks with just millimetres of contact points between each one.

-12 years ago, Sean moved to the coast of Flamborough near Bridlington.
+12 years ago, SHaun moved to the coast of Flamborough near Bridlington.
 Here he continued his land art where his playground was the cobbled beaches.
 He was often in the local paper, or at least his art was.
 For quite a while the newspapers were curious as to who was creating these sculptures.
 ‘Mysterious Artist Strikes Again’ was a common caption above a photograph of one of his sculptures.

 Shaun then found a small workshop and decided to have a go at sculpting full time – making large abstract slate pieces.
 These sold very well and provided him with an income for quite a few years.